On topological graphs with at most four crossings per edge: Proof of Theorem

-If $k=1$, that is, $zA_1$ is an edge of $f_4$, then notice that the other face that shares this edge with $f_4$ is incident to at least two original vertices.
+If $|f_4|=4$, that is, $zA_1$ is an edge of $f_4$, then notice that the other face that shares this edge with $f_4$ is incident to at least two original vertices.
 Therefore, $f_4$ does not contribute charge through $zA_1$.
 Observe that $f_4$ does not contribute charge through $A_1w_0$ in Step~4.
-Indeed, if $f_4$ shares the edge $A_1w_0$ with a $1$-triangle $w_0A_1r$, then Since $(A_4,B_4)$ already has four crossing the other neighbor of this $1$-triangle is incident to two original vertices.
+Indeed, if $f_4$ shares the edge $A_1w_0$ with a $1$-triangle $w_0A_1r$, then since $(A_4,B_4)$ already has four crossings, the other neighbor of this $1$-triangle is incident to two original vertices.
 It follows from the statement of Step~4 that the $1$-quadrilateral $f_4$ whose charge after Step~3 is $1/3$ does not contribute charge through $A_1w_0$.
 Thus, $ch_5(f_4) \geq 1/6$.
 Suppose that $f_4$ is a vertex-neighbor of a $0$-pentagon through $w_0$.
 Then this $0$-pentagon is $f_0$.
 Denote the vertices of $f_0$ by $v_0,w_0,r,q,w_1$ listed in clockwise order (see Figure~\ref{fig:2-in-1ff}).
 Then $f_0$ does not contribute charge through $rq$, since $(A_2,B_2)$ and $(A_4,B_4)$ already intersect at $A_4=B_2$.
-If $f_0$ contributes charge through $qw_1$, then the receiver of this charge must be a $1$-triangle whose vertices are $q$, $B_0$ and $w_1$, since $(A_0,B_0)$ already has four crossings.
+If $f_0$ contributes charge through $qw_1$, then the recipient of this charge must be a $1$-triangle whose vertices are $q$, $B_0$ and $w_1$, since $(A_0,B_0)$ already has four crossings.
 Because one neighbor of this $1$-triangle is incident to two original vertices ($A_2$ and $B_0$), it follows that $f_0$ contributes at most $1/6$ units of charge through $qw_1$.
-For similar arguments $f_0$ also contributes at most $1/6$ units of charge through $w_0r$.
-Therefore $ch_5(f_0) \geq 0$ and $f_0 \notin B(f_4)$.
-Since the vertex-neighbor of $f$ through $z$ is not a $0$-pentagon (it is incident to $A_0$), we conclude that $B(f_4)=\{f\}$ and therefore $f$ receives at least $1/6$ units of charge from $f_4$ in Step~6. \end{proof}
+For similar reasons $f_0$ also contributes at most $1/6$ units of charge through $w_0r$.
+Therefore $ch_5(f_0) \geq 0$ and $f_0 \notin \mathcal{P}(f_4)$.
+Since the vertex-neighbor of $f_4$ through $z$ is not a $0$-pentagon (it is incident to $A_0$), we conclude that $\mathcal{P}(f_4)=\{f\}$ and therefore $f$ receives at least $1/6$ units of charge from $f_4$ in Step~6. \end{proof}

 Recall that we consider now the case that $f$ contributes charge through $e_0$ and $e_1$ in Step~1 and $ch_5(f)<0$.
-By symmetry, we may assume without loss of generality that the charge that $f$ contributes thought $e_4$ is not greater than the charge it contributes through $e_2$.
+By symmetry, we may assume without loss of generality that the charge that $f$ contributes through $e_4$ is not greater than the charge it contributes through $e_2$.
+We proceed by considering the charge that $f$ contributes through $e_3$ (either $1/3$ in Step~3, $1/6$ in Step~5, or $0$).